TomatenKuchenDEV/docs/docs/moderation.md

 ---
 title: Moderation
-description: Lists moderation commands and settings
+description: TomatenKuchen is a multipurpose Discord bot with many common and innovative features for your server.
+Lists moderation commands and settings
 ---

 # Commands